 The Run for the Roses is here!
 This Saturday the Kentucky Derby will showcase all its splendor with the thoroughbred horse races, the glamorous victory lap with a cascading bouquet, and yes, obscene amounts of Kentucky Bourbon.
 The latter bringing me to my point.
 Unless you are at the Derby, or near a very talented mixologist during the races, the mint julep recipe is easy to botch.
 But not if you're informed, and that's where Edible Times is here for you.

 The keys to a successful mint julep, so you can concentrate on the race

 First, fresh, beautiful mint leaves please, no exceptions.

 Second, shaved ice.
-If you don't have an ice maker that shreds cubes into ice shards for you (for us, no California rental would ever offer such a convenience), you can bag your cubes and pound with a mallet.
+If you don't have an ice maker that shreds cubes into ice shards for you (for me and the Husband, no SoCal rental would ever offer such convenience), you can bag your cubes and pound with a mallet.
 Or pulse in a food processor if you have one, but freeze the bowl and attachment first.

 Third, and perhaps most important, bring on the real Kentucky Bourbon.

 - ¾ ounces (1.5 shots) simple syrup, store-bought or homemade

 - 2 ½ ounces (2 ½ shots) bonded bourbon, like Bulleit or Buffalo Trace

 - Gently bruise 3-4 mint leaves with a pestle or muddler, and place in a cocktail shaker with bourbon, mint simple syrup and a good handful of ice.
 If you don't have a cocktail shaker, gently crush the mint, then pour over the Bourbon and simple syrup, and mix well.

 - Strain into a highball glass or classic silver goblet filled with shaved ice.